Frequently Asked Questions

 Which organizations can be sponsored?

 In order to be considered at a meeting, the organization must be in the tri-county area of Ingham, Eaton and Clinton counties.
+No national charities will be considered.
 It must be a charity/non-profit organization recognized as a 501(c)(3) by the Internal Revenue Service (IRS).

 What is a 501(c)(3)?